gorgusdev/neutral-state-router/README.md

 Naturally only states with an URL can be activated as the result of an URL change.
 States with and without URLs can be activated programmatically by using a dot separated path of names so long as the state is not flagged as `unrouted`.
 A state flagged as `unrouted` can never become the active state even if it has an URL.
+A state with an URL and flagged as `reloadable` but **not** `unrouted` can trigger a full page reload when it's activated.
+The page reload has to be requested before activation by a call to the `requestReload` method on the router.

 The URL will be processed with the path-to-regexp module to handle any path parameters.
 Any valid syntax for URLs from the documentation of path-to-regexp should work